provoostkris/z7_nano/lan/README.md

 Open wireshark and start sniffing.
-With a dummy packet , the wireshark is able to recieve about 200 Mbps in a setup FPGA ETH TX >> ETH2USB >> LAN
+With a dummy packet , the wireshark is able to recieve about 200 Mbps in a setup FPGA ETH TX >> ETH2USB >> LAN where the Ethernet adapter is from a cheap brand and suspected to cause the drop in bandwidth